 - 2018 – Rehabilitation Phase 3 began and project was completed

 - 2020 – Project awarded Governor’s Award for Historic Preservation!

 November 2013 marked the much-anticipated ground-breaking for the Crossan’s M & A Market Project.
 Led by contractor John Dobell with Dobell Contracting Company, Inc., work was accomplished to demolish the sidewalks, de-construct a shed in the back of the building and lift the building by about three feet so it can sit safely and securely on its new, stable foundation.

 The purpose of Phase 2 was to rehabilitate the exterior and first floor interior of the market.
 This phase involved reinstalling utility lines including water, sewer, power, gas, telephone and fire suppression; rehabilitation of exterior siding and trim; replacement of roofing; rehabilitation of storefront windows, exterior doors, interior trim; and replacement of the wood floor in the mercantile area.
-Phase 2 was funded by a $200,000 SHF grant matchedby a $400,000 Department of Local Affairs grant.
-Thanks to Jan Kaminski, Principal/Architect of Mountain Architecture Design Group, John Dobell of Dobell Contracting Company, and the hard work of so many others, we are just weeks away from completing Phase 2!
+Phase 2 was funded by a $200,000 SHF grant matched by a $400,000 Department of Local Affairs grant.
+Thanks to Jan Kaminski, Principal/Architect of Mountain Architecture Design Group, John Dobell of Dobell Contracting Company, and the hard work of so many others, we completed phase 2 in 2017.

 Phase 3 was primarily funded by a final $200,000 SHF grant and Todd Park Mohr, who graciously agreed to play another fundraising concert.
-Phase 3 accomplished the final work needed to complete the project as an adaptive reuse.
-The project will accomplish the preservation and rehabilitation of the second floor and make the entire building ADA accessible so that it can be used for a community meeting space and offices for the Town of Yampa’s employees.
+Phase 3 accomplished the final work needed to complete the project as an adaptive reuse including finishing the second floor and making the entire building ADA accessible so that it can be used for a community meeting space and offices for the Town of Yampa’s employees.
 The project was completed in summmer 2018.